mulias/elm-tigershark/README.md

 extract flags type AST from main sig -----> Fail, main is not a `Program`
     |
     v
-if ports module, search module       -----> Fail, unable to find import cache and collect port definitions                unable to parse module source
+if ports module, search module       -----> Fail, unable to find import in cache cache and collect port definitions                unable to parse module source
     |
     v